 Let’s take a look at what lawmakers are doing to improve crypto and how federal agencies are cracking down without clear laws in place.

-Lawmakers Push for More Clarity
+Lawmakers Push for More Clarity on Crypto

 The crypto industry has faced a lot of regulatory uncertainty.
 Rather than providing clarity, legislators have remained largely silent thus far and the resulting ‘regulation by enforcement’ has disenfranchised both entrepreneurs and investors.
 A growing chorus of lawmakers are concerned that the disenfranchisement could leave the U.S. behind in innovation.